AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-offline-ad-data.md

 ---
 title: Import other ad spend data
-description: Learn to import offline or other ad spend data into MBI.
+description: Learn to import offline or other ad spend data into [!DNL MBI].
 ---
 # Import other ad spend data